 The most striking fact is that German very high incomes were higher than any others after WWII, and were just recently caught up by US ones.
-Looking at the Top 0,01 Percent real incomes (see Figure 19, on sees that German higher incomes were first in an intermediate position between France and the U.S. before WWI.
+Looking at the Top 0,01 Percent real incomes (see Figure 11, on sees that German higher incomes were first in an intermediate position between France and the U.S. before WWI.
 After the war the levels were significantly under the French ones.
 The nazis helped incomes of the Top 0,01 Percentile to rise and reach U.S. levels (for the first time since 1891).
 After the WWII shock, German P99.99-100 caught rapidly recovered their 1938 levels and from 1957 onward remained at levels 2 to 3 times higher than the US ones.
-Only in the late 1980's and after the Reunification did U.S. top incomes (which grew dramatically at the time, see [37]) overrun the German ones.
+Only in the late 1980's and after the Reunification did U.S. top incomes (which grew dramatically at the time, see [PiS03]) overrun the German ones.

-At the same time, mean incomes from the top decile did not reach such levels (see Figure 17).
+At the same time, mean incomes from the top decile did not reach such levels (see Figure 9).
 The real mean income of the German top decile remained at the level of the French one until the late 1960's when it began to grow slightly faster.
-The evolution of the top percentile shows very distinctly how the French growth path was abandoned in the late 1950's and the American one was joined up in the 1960's after a decade of accelerated growth (see Figure 18).
+The evolution of the top percentile shows very distinctly how the French growth path was abandoned in the late 1950's and the American one was joined up in the 1960's after a decade of accelerated growth (see Figure 10).

 This higher concentration of German top incomes can be equally seen if one compares German top income shares with their French and American counterparts.
-For more simplicity, we compare within two separate periods: before World War II and after it.